viduthilakarathne/viduthilakarathne/README.md

 # Hey there! 👋 I'm Vidu Thilakarathne

 Welcome to my GitHub profile!
-I'm an enthusiastic undergraduate at **Sri Lanka Institute of Information Technology (SLIIT)**, diving deep into the world of software development.
+I'm an enthusiastic Data Science undergraduate at **Sri Lanka Institute of Information Technology (SLIIT)**, diving deep into the world of software development.
 I love building cool projects, solving problems, and learning new tech along the way.

 ---